 Seed implantation means that the radiotherapy doctor (clinical oncologist) puts between 80 to 120 very small radioactive seeds into your prostate gland.
+They do this using a fine needle inserted into your back passage (rectum).
 This type of radiotherapy is also called implant therapy, implant brachytherapy, pinhole surgery, or low dose rate brachytherapy.

 The seeds stay in the prostate and they release radiation slowly for a few months.
 Over this time the prostate receives a high dose of radiation.
 The radiation does not travel very far in the body.
 So, the healthy tissues around the prostate gland receive a much smaller dose than the prostate itself.
 After a few months the radiation in the seeds fades away.

-It is usual to have high dose rate brachytherapy alongside a course of external radiotherapy.
-With high dose rate brachytherapy treatment your radiotherapy doctor puts thin tubes into your back passage (rectum) while you are under anaesthetic.
+It is usual to have high dose rate brachytherapy (HDR) alongside a course of external radiotherapy.
+With HDR brachytherapy treatment your radiotherapy doctor puts thin tubes into your prostate through the skin behind your testicles while you are under anaesthetic.
 The thin tubes contain a radioactive material that gives a high dose of radiotherapy to the prostate gland in a short time.
 When the correct dose is reached the doctor removes the radioactive tubes.
 You then have no radiation left in your prostate.

 The National Institute for Health and Care Excellence (NICE) looked at published research studies and asked prostate cancer experts what they thought of high dose rate brachytherapy.
 They report that this type of treatment seems to be better at keeping localised prostate cancer under control than external radiotherapy alone.
 The survival rates appear to be higher and PSA levels are controlled in more men for longer.